 Where to eat on your trip to Pompeii

-If you are thinking of booking an excursion from Rome to Pompeii, most of them include food in the price.
+If you are thinking of booking an excursion from Rome to Pompeii, some of them include food in the price.
 If, on the other hand, they don't or you prefer to go on your own, here are some tips on where to eat in Pompeii.

 Festivals and events worth seeing in Pompeii

 Want to make your visit even more special?
-Attend one of the events and exhibitions held in the ruins of Pompeii.
+Attend one of the events and exhibitions taking place in the ruins of Pompeii.
 For example, the 'Pompeii Theatrum Mundi' festival has been running for years in the summer months inside the archaeological park.
 Its ancient theatre hosts contemporary dance performances and mythical plays, from Sophocles to Shakespeare.

 Frequently asked questions